antoine-gannat/rsa-encryption-demo/README.md

 - Install `yarn` and `NodeJS`

-- Installing dependencies and build the project:
+- Install dependencies and build the project:

   `yarn && yarn build`

-- Run the demo by using this command:
+- Run the demo:

   `yarn start <message>`